New ‘Fortnite: Battle Royale’ Update Delivers AutoRun, Another New Consumable, And Loads Of Fixes

 Fortnite: Battle Royale experienced an unfortunate extended downtime Thursday as Epic Games attempted to deliver the first update following the big map update from last week.
 Still, the developers managed to throw in a new consumable item, add an AutoRun option, and fix a ton of issues in the PlayStation 4, Xbox One, and PC multiplayer shooter in Thursday’s latest update.

 The Fortnite: Battle Royale 2.3.0 patch was delivered Thursday after being down the entire day.
-This was caused when Epic Games attempted to make some back-end changes to accommodate the growing player populate and databases became corrupted in the process. per an explanation from the studio.
+This was caused when Epic Games attempted to make some back-end changes to accommodate the growing player population and databases became corrupted in the process, per an explanation from the studio.
 This turned a simple update into a 14-hour scramble to bring the multiplayer shooter back online.

 Thursday’s update introduces the all-new Chug Jug consumable item to Fortnite: Battle Royale.
 This is the ultimate health and shield recovery consumable as it will max out both for a character.
 There is a catch though as it takes a full 15 seconds to down.